DebugSteven/ghc-compiler-errors/cfp.md

 The presentation will show how beginner errors can compound and lead them to misinterpret the problem.
-It will show attendees these errors are difficult to figure out, but that they have all the tools to figure out their code mistakes and with a little practice, they'll be explaining errors to new beginners.
+It will show attendees these errors are difficult to figure out, but that they have all the tools to figure out their code mistakes.
+With a little practice, they'll be explaining errors to new beginners.

 Content Relevancy: Haskell beginners and intermediates